dariusz-wozniak/TestsAreFun/readme.md

 | Specification tests #2 | [LoFu](https://github.com/hlaueriksson/LoFuUnit)

 # Note
-- The repository is forked from https://github.com/dariusz-wozniak/TddBook-Code
+- The repository has been forked from https://github.com/dariusz-wozniak/TddBook-Code
 - ExcelDataReader is rather an obsolete library